Aging Generations and the Transformation Narrative

 It reveals underlying historical themes and motivations that influence buying decisions today.
 It delivers hard-hitting strategies to help you become more successful tomorrow.

-Generation Reinvention: How Boomers Today Are Changing Business, Marketing, Aging and the Future
+Generation Reinvention: How Aging Generations Today Are Changing Business, Marketing, Aging and the Future

 Born from 1946 to 1964, Baby Boomers represent 26.1% of the U.S. population.
 By demographic force alone, this generation is having a lot of influence on the future.
 But demographics do not tell the entire story.